dansand/Python/part1/jupyter1.md

 But first...something key to be aware of: Jupyter Notebooks have two different keyboard input modes:

 1. **Command mode** - binds the keyboard to notebook level actions.
 Indicated by a grey cell border with a blue left margin.
+Press `esc` to enable.
 2. **Edit mode** - when you're typing in a cell.
 Indicated by a green cell border